dex-it/dex-common/src/Dex.Audit/README.md

 # Dex.Audit.Client

-### Provides functionality for auditing to events, enriching them and sending them to the listening server.
+### Provides functionality to audit events, enrich them, and send them to the listing server.

 ### Implementation